-What is the Best Streaming Service in 2019?
+What is the best streaming service in 2020?

 If you’re looking for a streaming service to replace cable TV, the service you choose will largely depend on your viewing preferences.
 Here are seven popular streaming services and the type of viewer they work best for.

 1. Sling TV

 - Price: $25 per month or $40 for the standard tier

 - Pros: A cost-effective way to replace cable TV

 - Cons: Doesn’t offer many local channels

 If you’re looking for a cost-effective way to replace cable then Sling TV may be your best bet.
 For $25 a month, you can view dozens of cable channels, including ESPN, Disney, Food Network, and HGTV.